jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 ## Numpy

 A `NumpyInputAdapter` can automatically parse a JSON array as a Numpy array and reshape it to the desired structure.
-When we configure the `NumpyInputAdapter`, we have to specify the content type and its shape:
+When configuring the `NumpyInputAdapter`, specify the content type and its shape:

 ```
 from frogml.sdk.model.adapters import NumpyInputAdapter, NumpyOutputAdapter